main image

 You can also contact their consumer hotline for more information: 1-800-927-4357

-The California Department of Insurance will conduct an investigation of your complaint against the insurance company.
-They will review any supporting evidence you chose to upload and they will reach out to the insurance company for a response.
+The California Department of Insurance will investigate your complaint against the insurance company.
+They will review any supporting evidence you choose to upload and contact the insurance company for a response.
 Make sure you create an account on the Department of Insurance's website so you can follow the status of your complaint!

-Read More: Complete Guide on how to sue an insurance company in small claims court
+Continue Learning: Guide on how to sue an insurance company in small claims court.

 Send the Insurance Company a Demand Letter